 Understanding Hybrid Methodology

-Here are the benefits of hybrid methodology:
+The following are the advantages of hybrid methodology:

 1. Balanced Approach